skylerto/Software-Testing/README.md

 ## White Box Testing

 The purpose of this assignment is to give you experience applying path testing approaches and measuring coverage.
 Your task will be to create a test suite in JUnit, produce bug reports (if any), and submit a written report describing your testing.
-The entire requirements document, [CSE4313_Assignment3Description.pdf](white-box/docs/CSE4313_Assignment3Description.pdf), and our bug reports [a1.pdf](white-box/docs/Report.pdf).
+The entire requirements document, [CSE4313_Assignment3Description.pdf](white-box/docs/CSE4313_Assignment3Description.pdf), and our white-box testing [report](white-box/docs/Report.pdf).

 ### Team Members
 - [Siraj Rauff](https://www.github.com/sirajrauff)